Organisations we work with

 Ofcom and the National Cyber Security Centre (NCSC) have published a joint statement setting out how they will work together under the new Telecommunications (Security) Bill, which is currently in passage.

 The Information Commissioner and Ofcom have signed a Memorandum of Understanding, which establishes a framework for cooperation and information sharing between the two organisations.

-Ofcom has joined together with the UK's other economic regulators to form the UK Regulators Network (UKRN).
+Ofcom has joined other regulators to form the UK Regulators Network (UKRN).